Where to Fish

 Hear John Talk About Big Water

 It is a question of how deep.
 There is always something that turns into a pattern.
-If your depth is not working change it.
+If your depth is not working, change it.
 Opener depth is a lot of fun.
 It is really shallow.
 A big body of water has a lot of depth.
 99% of male walleyes are sandwiched into 10% of the water.
 8 feet or less.
-On colder years females are there too.
+During colder years females are there too.
 Target spawning areas – sand, gravel and rock.
 The spawn can be stretched out for 4 to 8 weeks.
 The males wait around for females to come in.
 On big lakes the males will be in shallow for weeks.
 They are kind of sitting ducks.

 The idea of a spawning area was vague to me.
 What does spawning area mean?
 It took me thousands of hours on the lake to recognize a spawning area.
 The keys to a good spawning area 8 ft or less.
 In a bay.
 Sand is a hard bottom.
 Walleyes love to spawn on sand.
 Not mud.
 Basins are mud.
 Come into a bay.
 Work to a point where there is rock.
 A transition area.
 You start to see gravel.
 Gravel is a form of sand that has not yet become sand.